-Engaging with industry is one of the core principles of the Materials Science Institute.
+Engaging with industry is one of the core principles of Materials Science Lancaster (MSL).
 We are keen to offer our extensive expertise in materials research and state-of-the-art facilities to provide solutions for industrially-relevant materials challenges.

 We have a dedicated Business Partnerships team who can put together different packages to suit the needs of external organisations wishing to work with the university.
 They can also assist in identifying and procuring support for joint projects from funding bodies and charities.

 The exact formats of collaborative projects can be tailored to meet the specific requirements of the external partner.
 Examples of joint research project opportunities include:

 - Seed funding for short proof of concept projects through Lancaster University Impact Acceleration Account

 - Joint applications for collaborative project funding through INNOVATE UK via Knowledge Transfer Partnerships

 - Funding or co-funding of 3.5 year PhD studentships to investigate a particular question in detail - ideal for fundamental or proof-of-concept studies